yagop/node-telegram-bot-api/doc/api.md

 ### telegramBot.deleteMessage(chatId, messageId, [options]) ⇒ <code>Promise</code>
 Use this method to delete a message, including service messages, with the following limitations:
 - A message can only be deleted if it was sent less than 48 hours ago.
+- Service messages about a supergroup, channel, or forum topic creation can't be deleted.
-- A dice message can only be deleted if it was sent more than 24 hours ago.
+- A dice message in a private chat can only be deleted if it was sent more than 24 hours ago.
-- Bots can delete outgoing messages in groups and supergroups.
+- Bots can delete outgoing messages in private chats, groups, and supergroups.
-- Bots can delete incoming messages in groups, supergroups and channels.
+- Bots can delete incoming messages in private chats.
 - Bots granted `can_post_messages` permissions can delete outgoing messages in channels.
 - If the bot is an administrator of a group, it can delete any message there.
-- If the bot has `can_delete_messages` permission in a supergroup, it can delete any message there.
+- If the bot has `can_delete_messages` permission in a supergroup or a channel, it can delete any message there.

 **Kind**: instance method of [<code>TelegramBot</code>](#TelegramBot)
 **Returns**: <code>Promise</code> - True on success